 It should also provide ample support to distribute their weight and help prevent elbow sores.
 Dane’s joints stiffen as they age, so finding good supportive beds early own will pay dividends later.
-Below are several good options that provide both adequate size and support.

 For more information on the top dog beds that we recommend for Great Danes, have a look at our dedicated article here.